| Before I get started with the factual information, now that I've had years to put this chapter of my life into some kind of perspective... Who

 Parental Alienation Syndrome in the 1985.
 He noticed a dramatic increase in the frequency of a disorder rarely observed

 before, that of programming or brainwashing of a child by one parent to denigrate the other parent.
+However,

 the disorder wasn't just brainwashing or programming by a parent.
 It was confounded by what Dr. Gardner calls self-created

 contributions by the child in support of the alienating parent's campaign of denigration against the targeted parent.
+He

 called this disorder Parental Alienation Syndrome (PAS), a new term that